simonesilvestroni/m2m-website/_posts/2022-05-02-build-a-human-readable-rss-with-jekyll.md

   - xslt
   - popular
 description: 'How I refactored my RSS feed from scratch using Jekyll functionalities and applying XSLT for presentation to render a human-readable XML feed.'
 excerpt: 'I love <abbr title="RDF Site Summary">RSS</abbr>.
-However, by using a third-party plugin to automatically generate the feed, I didn’t pay attention to how it could be improved.
+However, by using a third-party plugin to automatically generate the feed, I wasn’t paying attention to how it could be improved.
 An occasional discussion on Mastodon prompted me to a change.'
 syndication: true
 syndicate:
   - name: IndieNews